lgarithm/misaka/README.md

-# CrystalNet: A minimalist deep learning library in 1K-lines of modern C and C++.
+# CrystalNet: A deep learning engine in 1K lines of modern C and C++.

 This project is still under active and fast development.
 We are going to release more details once it is ready.